top of page

 & Anson’s Cove Beaches

-Kennington Cove, the historic landing site of British forces in 1758 is invaded every summer by those who enjoy the sea and sand.
+Kennington Cove, the historic landing site of British forces in 1758, is invaded every summer by those who enjoy the sea and sand.
+The two beaches are maintained by Parks Canada.

 Louisbourg Lighthouse